99-Page Dental Template Customisation in 60 Days — White-Label for a US Marketing Agency

 How We Did It

 2. QA cycle at template-customisation scale.
-A clean template customisation is not “build once, review once”.
-It is “build, QA, adjust, QA, adjust”.
-On this project, the QA loop included a formal QA stage (responsive verification, link audit, meta-tag check, content correctness), followed by a client-driven revision round to restore template feel, followed by post-live fixes after the site was pushed to production before all staging updates had closed.
-Each round was tracked as a separate Redmine task and closed only on agency sign-off.
+Customise a template well and you don’t get one build followed by one review.
+You get a build, then check, then correct, then check and correct again.
+Here that loop opened with a formal QA stage (responsive verification, link audit, meta-tag check, content correctness), followed by a client-driven revision round to restore template feel, followed by post-live fixes after the site went to production before all staging updates had closed.
+We tracked each round as a separate Redmine task and closed it only on agency sign-off.

 3. Customisation without drift.
-Every change we made to the branded template — whether to a page layout, a section component, or a style token — was scoped to the per-client override layer.
-No customisation leaked into the template’s shared components, which means this project’s work did not degrade the template for the next site it would serve.
+Anything we touched on the branded template — a page layout, a section component, a style token — lived inside the per-client override layer and nowhere else.
+None of it reached the template’s shared components, so the work done for Grand Oaks left the template intact for whatever site the agency pointed it at next.

 The tension was a site that was functionally complete — pages loaded, links worked, content was present — but had lost the spacing and colour discipline that made the template worth choosing.
 Restoring it meant a second pass through the affected pages, checking each against the agency’s template reference before the corrected build went back to QA.